 All three of these women use walkers to help keep them safe and independent for as long as possible, and it turns out that 3-6 million Americans do the same.
-We realized how great it would be for families to have access to fitness data, such as with a smart watch.
-Alas, we couldn’t get my grandparents to wear them, and thus came the light-bulb moment for WalkWise.
-These women used their walkers all the time, so all we had to do was track the walker in order to track fitness!
-And perhaps more importantly, we would know when the walker wasn't being used.
-After gathering walker use data on my grandparents and a number of early adopters, it because clear that WalkWise was so much more powerful that just fitness tracking.
-We learned how to count bathroom visits to effectively screen for urinary tract infections.
-We designed an alert system that warned families and caregivers about a lack of motion and walker tips.
-We helped reduce falls by making walker use “fun” and by alerting assisted living staff when resident got up at night.
-We provided my own family and others with the mobile app to have peace of mind throughout the day.
+I realized how great it would be for families to have access to fitness data, such as with a smart watch.
+Alas, my family and I couldn’t get my grandparents to wear them, and thus came the light-bulb moment for WalkWise.
+These women used their walkers all the time, so all we had to do was track their walkers in order to track fitness!
+And perhaps more importantly, we would know when their walkers were not being used.
+After gathering walker use data from my grandparents and a number of early adopters, it became clear that WalkWise was so much more powerful than just a fitness tracker.
+We learned how to monitor activity at night to screen for urinary tract infections.
+We designed a notification system that warned families and caregivers about a lack of motion and walker tips.
+We helped reduce falls by making walker use “fun” and allowing care providers to address walker non-compliance.
+We provided my own family and others with a mobile app to have peace of mind throughout the day.

 WalkWise was built because of our grandparents, and now we want everyone to have access to the technology that has provided us with so much as our loved ones have aged.
-With the idea born in 2016 between Massachusetts and Oregon, WalkWise (formerly WalkSmart) has been based in North Dakota since 2016.
+With the idea born during time in Massachusetts and Oregon, WalkWise is now based in Fargo, North Dakota.